colab-coop/colab-coop/src/blog/markdown/how-we-redesigned-colab-coop.md

   </div>
 </div>

-By the start of 2014, we were ready to change.
+By the start of 2014, we were ready for a change.

 ## Don't call it a redesign